Every time I grab carrots to cook, I instinctively take out the peeler and start to peel the skins.

 - The skin makes for a rustic look and is lost when peeled.

-Whether you are going to eat your carrots peeled and/or unpeeled, you’ll most likely get the daily recommended vitamins but also a good amount in fibre.
+Whether you are going to eat your carrots peeled and/or unpeeled, you’ll most likely get the daily recommended vitamins but also a good amount of fiber.

 Try to eat them raw, cooked or steamed, and why not use the edible veg in smoothies, morning or afternoon homemade fresh juices.
 Up to you if you want to peel carrots before juicing them.

 Fresh carrots from the market are very tasty in cakes, soup or snacks, dipped in some hummus.